Shinzo Abe Feared Dead After Being Shot At, AFP Reports

 A general view shows workers at the scene after an attack on Japan’s former prime minister Shinzo Abe at Kintetsu Yamato-Saidaiji station square in Nara on July 8, 2022.
 (AFP)

 The attack was a shock in a country that’s one of the world’s safest and with some of the strictest gun control laws anywhere.
-Also Read - Breaking News Highlights: Delhi Reports 615 Fresh Covid Infections, Active Cases Stand at 2507
+Also Read - Shinzo Abe Shot: Japan Govt's Official Statement

+Video shows the attempted assassination of former Japanese Prime Minister Shinzo Abe

 Abe, 67, stepped down as prime minister in 2020 because he said a chronic health problem has resurfaced.
 Abe has had ulcerative colitis since he was a teenager and has said the condition was controlled with treatment.